Overview

 - A recent solicitor general of North Carolina,

-- Dozens of former clerks for federal appellate judges,
+- Dozens of former clerks for appellate judges,

 - Two state bar-certified specialists in appellate practice,